 But the temperature and mass fields are coupled via the hypsometric equation (see Chapter 1).
-Namely, if the temperature changes in the horizon-

-At the equator, winds flow directly from high (H) to low (L) pressure centers.
+Figure 11.18At the equator, winds flow directly from high (H) to low (L) pressure centers.
 At other latitudes, Coriolis force causes the winds to circulate around highs and lows.
-Smaller size font for H and L at the equator indicate weaker pressure gradients.
+Smaller size font for H and L at the equator indicate weaker pressure gradients at that latitude.